-Bipolar disorder Pendulum: stories and information journaling Daniel shares how keeping a journal has helped him manage bipolar: Every medical professional and supporter tried to impart on me the importance of reflecting and recording daily.
+Bipolar disorder Pendulum: stories and information Creativity and bipolar journaling Daniel shares how keeping a journal has helped him manage bipolar: Every medical professional and supporter tried to impart on me the importance of reflecting and recording daily.
 Therefore, since being diagnosed with bipolar, I have kept a journal.
 On and off, I tried to record my mood and sleep patterns.
 This was fine initially and medical professionals could use the data to assist in their prognosis and to adjust medication accordingly.
 However, I felt that in addition to this, I should record what happened that day.
 I needed to capture why I was recording it, where certain events took place, and how I might have done things differently.
 This is a lot to reflect on so my first tip is to time limit journaling.
 I start just by writing.
 It could be anything; what I just watched on TV, a meal I had enjoyed, whatever.
 I then keep writing with only seconds between each sentence until I run out of ideas.
 Then I stop and put it away.
 This may not work for everybody but I don't want journaling to become a burden, something I feel I have to do every evening.
 I want it to be quick, snappy and to the point.
 My secret is to keep my journal next to my tablet box which, by the way, is essential for managing your medication.
 Every evening as I take my last medication for the day, I start to write.
 Another tip here is to not concern yourself with the content of your journal.
 You can write any thoughts you want.
 The contents of it are important and it's a great insight into a time in your life.
 Upon rereading it, you might feel that it might hurt, offend or just embarrass.
 If this is the case, destroy it.
 When writing, don't limit yourself.
 Express yourself.
 What is important here is the act of writing it down.
 By reflecting and thinking about your mood and feelings, whether manic or depressed, you can better deal with the illness.
 With destroying my journal in mind, I looked at earlier diary entries to see how mood-stabilising medication has eventually led to finding a dose that stabilising my moods.
 The side effects of lamotrigine and quetiapine have given me insomnia, scary vivid dreams or hallucinations between sleeping and waking, along with a spell in A&E. However, it has been worth it.
 My bipolar is far more under control and stable now.
 Daniel keeps a blog, The Dad Blogger, which explores how he combines bipolar with his family life.